OpenNewsLabs/autoEdit_2/README.md

 `backbone.sync` is overridden in `./electrong/db.js` to connect to `medeadown`/ `linvodb3` databse locally.

 #### `ffmpeg` and `electrong`
-autoEdit uses ffmpeg under the hood, and this can sometimes be problematic to setup, [I wrote here](http://pietropassarelli.com/ffmpeg-electron.html) about how this setup works in autoEdit, with semplified example.
+autoEdit uses `ffmpeg` under the hood, and getting `ffmpeg` and `electron` to work can sometimes be problematic when setting up a new app, so [I wrote here](http://pietropassarelli.com/ffmpeg-electron.html) about how this setup works in autoEdit, with semplified example.

+### STT

+The app uses the following Speech To Text systems to generate transcription

+- [X] IBM watson(free trial + paid),
+- [X] Speechmatics(free trial + paid),
+- [X] Gentle(open source)
+- [X] pocketsphinx (open source)
+- [ ] Rev.com (human transcriptions)

+The user can then select text and export a video sequence to the video editing software of choice.

 ###  Documentation for developers